kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/10-helper-functions.md

 # Helper and Utility Functions
+* Things you need to use throughout your app
+* There are not big enough to be a module
-Things you need to use throughout your app.
-Not a module.
-Not big enough but are useful and can be used anywhere
+* But are useful and can be used anywhere

 `src/helpers.js`